 Tribal Governance Concentration

 Evergreen is the only school in the country that offers a tribal governance concentration for their MPA program.
-By pursuing this track, you’ll prepare yourself to work with tribal councils as well as state and federal government agencies.
+By pursuing this track, you’ll prepare yourself to work with tribal nations as well as state and federal government agencies.
 If you want to help tribal governments with the important issues they face, this concentration will give you the tools you need.
-Recent graduate Mary Wahpat even became an associate judge while she was still in the program.
+Current MPA student Mary Wahpat even became an associate judge while she was still in the program.
 MPA graduates from this concentration at Evergreen have gone on to careers such as:

 Tribal council member: Council members serve tribal members as a part of the tribe’s governing council.
 They are part of the decision-making body for Native American tribes.